avaxar/kithare/deps/README.txt

-This is a place to store some dependencies
+This directory is where dependencies are stored.